-Doing hands-on activities to accompany a book is more than just fun.
+Doing hands-on projects after reading a book is more than just a fun activity.
 It helps readers process and remember what they read.
-It is an important way extend learning, especially for visual and kinesthetic learners.
+It is an important way to extend learning, especially for visual and kinesthetic learners.
 Making things also develops fine motor skills critical for many adult careers.
+Plus, making insects puts the A in STEAM.
 So, what are you waiting for?
 Let’s build an insect!

 You can make insect models out of almost anything.
-For suggestions how to tie the materials chosen back to the insects themselves, check out this overview for educators:
+For suggestions how to tie the art materials you use back to the insects themselves, check out this overview for educators:

 Humans aren’t the only ones who can make paper.
 In fact, insects did it first.

 - Desert Botanical Garden Build an Insect worksheet